When you date somebody and then it doesn’t work out, it’s usually for a reason. Enter the Ex Factor.

 …and that’s okay.

-The worst thing is to think that maybe you could have done more.
+The worst thing is to think that maybe you COULD have done more.
 This is why I am soooo glad that I gave my ex one last try.
-Now and don't have an Ex Factor.
+And now I don’t have an Ex Factor.

 One last try can give you the closure that you didn’t even know that you needed.